 The University of Mississippi Medical Center has a reliance agreement with the National Cancer Institute Central IRB (NCI CIRB) to rely on the NCI CIRB review for certain cooperative group oncology trials.

 * Studies that require Radiation Safety (RSC), Biosafety and Embryonic Stem Cell (ESCRO) review will continue to submit to UMMC's RSC, Biosafety, and ESCRO.
 The committee determination letters will be submitted with the abbreviated application.

 All amendments (including personnel changes), continuing reviews and final reports must be submitted first to the external IRB for approval.
-Once approved by the external IRB, an abbreviated application for the approved amendment, continuing review, and final report can be submitted to the Human Research Office through IDEATE.
-UMMC’s IRB requires that a final report application be submitted in IDEATE for record keeping purposes even if the reviewing, external IRB does not accept final reports.
+Once approved by the external IRB, an abbreviated application for the approved amendment, continuing review, and final report can be submitted to the Human Research Office through REDCap.
+UMMC’s IRB requires that a final report application be submitted in REDCap for record keeping purposes even if the reviewing, external IRB does not accept final reports.